Free Pentagon Crochet Bunting Pattern

 Take another length of yarn about 20cm/ 8” and poke it through the loops.
 Tie tightly in a double knot.

-Take length of yarn B, about 15cm / 6” and tie it around the loop about 1cm (3rd of an inch) from the knotted end.
+Take a length of yarn B, about 15cm / 6” and tie it around the loop about 1cm (3rd of an inch) from the knotted end.
 Wrap it round 3 or 4 times and then knot again securely.
 Use a needle to sew the ends into the wrapped area and then trim off as close as possible.

 Thread both the long ends of the tassel and thread through a bead.
 Then remove one thread so you are only working with one and sew the tassel to the bottom of one of your bunting flags.
 Tie the threads in a knot and then sew in the ends.